nrathbone-turing/Summative-Lab-Flask-SQLAlchemy-Workout-Application-Backend/README.md

 # Workout Application Backend (Flask + SQLAlchemy)

-> Summative assessment project implementing a REST API with database persistence, validations, and schema-based serialization.
+ A summative assessment project implementing a REST API with database persistence, validations, and schema-based serialization.

 ## Overview
 - A workout tracking backend with: